Review the following information about supported release versions for Gloo Platform, including dependencies on open source projects like Istio.

 distrolessis a slimmed down distribution with the minimum set of binary dependencies to run the image, for enhanced performance and security.
 Note that if your app relies on package management, shell, or other operating system tools such as

 bash, you must find another way to install these dependencies.
+In addition, the standard distribution comes with the following varity.

 An image might be tagged to meet multiple use cases, such as